francojposa/personal-site/_resources_dev_setup_guides/kotlin-setup-macos.md

 [[ -s "/Users/franco/.sdkman/bin/sdkman-init.sh" ]] && source "/Users/franco/.sdkman/bin/sdkman-init.sh"
 ```

-I prefer to keep `echo $PATH` as the last line of my `~/.zshrc`.
+I prefer to keep `echo $PATH` as the last line of my `.zshrc`.

-The SDKMAN initalization snippet seems to work fine even if it is not at the end of `~/.zshrc`.
+The SDKMAN initalization snippet seems to work fine even if it is not at the end of `.zshrc`.
 Without taking a closer at the contents of the init script, I assume the point is just to make sure that the JDKs/SDKs installed by SDKMAN remain ahead of all others in the `PATH`.

 ## 2. Install OpenJDK and the Kotlin Runtime with SDKMAN